alpacapp/sample-block/README.md

 ```

-yawb.io also provides the `_notionPage` variable for Notion pages of your websites.
+AlpacApp also provides the `_notionPage` variable for Notion pages of your websites.
 This variable is structured as follows:
 ```javascript
 _notionPage = {
 	blocks	: [